pepperlabs/pepper/README.md

 [Table of contents](#table-of-contents)

-set `pepper.base.extra.auth` to `true` in order to enable authentication.
+set `pepper.extra.auth.disabled` to `false` in order to enable authentication.

 ### Login